Nurturing Body, Mind…and Spirit

 In 2015/2016, the Chaplains made 7,505 patient contacts through one-to-one and group sessions.
 This is up 28% since last year.
 In fact, due to increased patient care needs in the past seven years, Spiritual Care has nearly tripled weekly patient contacts and doubled the number of group sessions and Chaplain hours.

-Scrupulosity Manual Published: In conjunction with Dr. Brad Riemann, PhD, and Mark Rossing, MD, Chaplain Carol Jefferies completed a 93 page resource entitled “Religious Scrupulosity: A Training Manual,” which will be used with Rogers’ patients with a diagnosis of religious scrupulosity, an obsessive compulsive disorder which negatively impacts faith and spirituality.
-The implications of this manual cannot be overstated.
-Not only will it benefit Rogers’ patients but it also has implication for the treatment of all individuals dealing with religious scrupulosity.
+Scrupulosity manual was published: In conjunction with Dr. Brad Riemann, PhD, and Mark Rossing, MD, Chaplain Carol Jefferies completed a 93 page resource entitled “Religious Scrupulosity: A Training Manual,” which will be used with Rogers’ patients with a diagnosis of religious scrupulosity, an obsessive compulsive disorder which negatively impacts faith and spirituality.
+The handbook has been used to train clinical staff to more effectively serve our patients dealing with scrupulosity.

-Tele-Health Spiritual Care consults Begin: For the first time in Spiritual Care history, we were able to provide tele-health services on an individual basis to patients in the Rogers’ Nashville location.
+Tele-Health spiritual care consults began: For the first time in Spiritual Care history, we were able to provide tele-health services on an individual basis to patients in the Rogers’ Nashville location.
 Four sessions occurred in this fiscal year with plans to engage in more sessions as needed.